Looking for a Thought Processor

 A right-hand pane displays a list of linked and unlinked (but potentially related) documents.

 As with Roam, users can apply custom CSS or any of a library of user-submitted themes to tweak the way the app appears.
 If you enjoy tweaking settings until an interface is just right, both Roam and Obsidian will indulge you.
-If you want a clean, minimalist look from the get-go and have little interest in arcane configuration, Roam might be the better choice.
+If you want a clean, minimalist look from the get-go and have little interest in personalization or configuration, Roam might be the better choice.

 7. The Graph View